Newer-Team/NewerSMBDS/README.md

 ``py -3 setup.py "[[NSMB ROM Path]]"``

 This will set up the "Assembly" folder.
 After this, simply run "build.bat" to compile the code.

+## Troubleshooting

+### Compilation failed, and above that it says "`cannot find -lgcc`"

+You probably installed the wrong version of devkitARM.
+Make sure you're using *exactly* the version described in the "Requirements" section above.

+(Technical explanation: Magigoomba's `Makefile` requires a specific version of gcc, but newer devkitARM releases come with different versions of it.
+The mismatch prevents the libgcc headers from being found.)